oat-sa/taohub-articles/forge/Testrunner/testmodel-25.md

     - Testrunner
 -->

-Testmodel Tao 2.5
+Testmodel TAO 2.5
 =================

-The test model in Tao 2.5 is defined by the interface *taoTests_models_classes_TestModel*
+The test model in TAO 2.5 is defined by the interface *taoTests_models_classes_TestModel*

 TestModel
 ---------